• Skip to primary navigation

 Meanwhile in a separate mixing bowl, combine the Biscoff spread, cooled brown butter, white sugar, brown sugar, vanilla, salt, nutmeg, cinnamon, baking powder, and baking soda.
 Mix dough well for about 4 minutes.

-Mixing dough by hand for Biscoff butter cookie recipe
+Mixing bowl with dough for Biscoff cookie sandwiches.

 Next, pause mixing and add one egg as well as half of your flour/oat mixture.
 Beat until smooth before adding and mixing the second egg and remaining flour and pulsed oats.